 Maslow’s hierarchy provides us with valuable insights into the fundamental human needs and motivations that drive learner behaviour.
 This, in turn, can help us to refine our learning strategy and create a supportive learning environment.

-By creating this hierarchy, Maslow was seeking to answer the following question: ‘It is quite true that man lives by bread alone — when there is no bread.
+In developing this hierarchy, Maslow was seeking to answer a simple but profound question: ‘It is quite true that man lives by bread alone — when there is no bread.
 But what happens to man’s desires when… his belly is chronically filled?’

 Who is Abraham Maslow?

-Abraham Maslow (1908-1970) was born and raised in Brooklyn, New York.
-After his studies, he went on to teach psychology at Brooklyn College, Columbia University and other prestigious institutions.
+Abraham Maslow (1908-1970) was a renowned American psychologist and humanist.
+He was born and raised in Brooklyn, New York.
+After his studies, he went on to teach psychology at Brooklyn College, Columbia University, and other prestigious institutions.

 As a psychologist, his theories focused on the positive aspects of human nature.
 This contrasted with the prevailing psychoanalysis of his time (and behaviourism in general), which often focused on what was wrong or problematic about people.

-He’s still a well respected figure in the world of psychology.
+Even today, Maslow remains a towering figure in psychology.
 In fact, a survey published back in 2002 ranked Maslow as the 10th most cited psychologist of the 20th century.

 What Is Maslow’s Hierarchy?